Research

 with Melissa LoPalo and Kevin Kuruc

-Revise and Resubmit at American Economic Journal: Applied Economics
+Accepted at American Economic Journal: Applied Economics

 The climate-economy literature has documented adverse effects of extreme temperatures on well-being through mechanisms such as mortality, productivity, and conflict.
 Impacts due simply to discomfort are less well understood.
 This paper investigates individuals’ valuations of weather using a revealed preference approach.
 Using 50 years of data, we first quantify the decline in attendance at Major League Baseball games on hot days.
 Leveraging this finding coupled with historically-informed assumptions on the supply curve, we infer a monetized estimate of the disutility of heat.
 We estimate a $1 utility loss per hour of exposure to high temperatures, implying non-trivial aggregate welfare effects.